Heli-skiing sure ain’t cheap, but it’s a heck of a rush.

 Expect a more rugged, ski-oriented experience at the SEABA lodge but without the massages and Champagne welcome.
 It’s all about the skiing here, as demonstrated by the unlimited runs package for the serious skier who wants to squeeze in the maximum possible slope time.

 6. Bella Coola Heli Sports, British Columbia

 Named after the nearby town of the same name, Bella Coola Heli Sports maintains a permit to operate across a monstrous 2.64 million acres.
 Fearless heli-skiers could potentially find a virgin first descent in this massive wilderness.

 Each of Bella Coola’s five lodges are small and intimate.
 They can accommodate a maximum private party of 18 people at a time.

 As a company, Bella Coola Heli Sports wins the respect of the hardest possible critics: other ski nuts.
-It was voted the world’s best heli-ski operator at both the 2017 and 2018 World Ski Awards.
+It was voted the world’s best heli-ski operator three years running for the 2017, 2018, and 2019 World Ski Rewards.
 But Bella Coola offers plenty more than just skiing, with lots of niche or combination programs that include fishing, ski touring, sledding, snowshoeing, and bonfires.

 7. Last Frontier, British Columbia

 Like most of the options for retreat heli-skiing, Last Frontier’s lodges offer intimate luxury.
 You’ll enjoy saunas, hot tubs, fitness centers, games rooms, après ski drinks and upscale meals, plus nonskiing activities like snowshoeing, skeet shooting, and archery.